June 03, 2022

-In contrast to many consumer packaged good (CPG) strategies, Glossier’s core DNA has always included a direct connection and relationship with its customers.
+In contrast to many Consumer Packaged Goods (CPG) strategies, Glossier’s core DNA has always included a direct connection and relationship with its customers.
 With its Glossier in Real Life page, the company highlights user generated content from actual customers that have shared on Instagram with the hashtag: #yesglossier

-Fellow cheat sheet:
+Glossier’s cheat sheet:

 “Write the future”

 Grammarly reaches 7.6+ million people with a video testimonial.

 As a part of a major advertising campaign that included lots of paid search ads, Grammarly highlighted some of the inspiring stories of their users.
 While it’s clear that Grammarly has not launched these customers on their extraordinary journeys, the sentiment expressed about the app is on-brand.
 Grammarly gets a “coolness” boost to its brand by associating themselves with what their customers are doing.
 You can see more on their blog.

 Ad campaign made out of customer quote testimonials

 Short, authentic customer quotes on targeted web properties.

 Enterprise-level software teams can be a hard audience to market to.
 CircleCI chose concise, informal testimonials to advertise to them, lending another layer of credibility with trusted sites, like Deployer, Scotch.io, Window Resizer, and Think & Build, where they placed their ads.
 The benefits of “speaking the same language” as the target buyers and reaching them in reputable, trusted websites paid off with 65% lower cost-per-lead, and higher quality.

 Ecommerce brands live and die by reviews, and these can be easily repurposed for digital marketing campaigns.
 Check out how Fugoo highlights a customer testimonial that touches on how tough the product is, and what an awesome life you will have with this speaker (visiting the beach, and paddleboarding).